addexdi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a task on variables, if, else and while lopp
+This repository contains the if, else and while variables.